-In addition to accreditation, another part of your journey to become a pharmacist in Canada is to upgrade your skills.
+In addition to accreditation, another part of your journey to becoming a pharmacist in Canada is to upgrade your skills.
 You can upgrade your skills through bridging programs or other courses and workshops.

-As a pharmacist you must continually update your knowledge and skills on new pharmaceutical procedures and practices.
-You can benefit from ongoing learning and professional growth hrough continuing education courses and seminars.
+As a pharmacist, you must continually update your knowledge and skills on new pharmaceutical procedures and practices.
+You can benefit from ongoing learning and professional growth through continuing education courses and seminars.

-You may have strong technical skills, but often that is not enough to get a job or maintain it afterwards.
-As a pharmacist you are expected to have an interest in helping people.
+You may have strong technical skills, but often that is not enough to get a job or maintain it afterward.
+As a pharmacist, you are expected to have an interest in helping people.
 You must also have excellent communication and creative problem-solving skills.
 You must also understand:

 - biochemical mechanisms of action of drugs

 - drug uses and therapeutic roles

 You may need more training or skills upgrading, especially with regards to your soft skills.

 Pharmacy requires advanced reading, writing, and speaking language ability.
 Having strong skills in one or both of Canada’s official languages – English or French – is extremely important for your future in Canada.
 Whether you choose to focus on learning or improving English or French will depend on which of the two languages most people speak in the area where you intend to live.

 You may be eligible for Language Instruction for Newcomers to Canada (LINC) program.
 Otherwise, you can find other free or affordable classes in English as a Second Language (ESL) or French as a Second Language (FSL) classes through the school boards or settlement agencies.